ev-oci-demo/devopsworkshop/playbookexample.md

 <b>A very simple playbook</b>

-For our first example playbook, we’ll configure a host to run an Nginx web server.
+Configure a host to run an Nginx web server.

 - name: Configure webserver with nginx
   hosts: webservers